“Going once, going twice… Sold!”

 In my 20 years of real estate experience, I know what sellers are looking for: marketing exposure, acceptable price, expedited timing and low cost of sale.
 Fortunately, auctions are designed to accomplish all of these dynamics and more.
 The auction process starts with a very robust marketing program to capture the attention of both local and national bidders.
 With these marketing efforts comes a specific date and time of sale, so the seller knows exactly when the property will be placed under contract.
 Having competing parties ensures that the seller is getting a value truly reflective of the market conditions.
 In fact, in a seller’s market like Atlanta is experiencing, the competition among bidders can drive values higher than normal market conditions.
 Finally, the most important aspect of the auction is the closing.
 You may be surprised that the closing ratio is typically over 95 percent.
 This is because each prospect is placing a bid on the property in “as-is” condition, agreeing to sign a no-contingency contract and will be putting a larger than normal deposit down.

-Buddy is the Director of Business Development at John Dixon & Associates (JDA) and has been involved in selling more than $300 million in real estate at auction.
+John Dixon & Associates (JDA) and has been involved in selling more than $300 million in real estate at auction.
 JDA is a national real estate auction firm headquartered in Atlanta with offices in Florida, North Carolina and South Carolina.
-If you would like to learn more about auctions you can reach Buddy at 850.765.2353 or email@example.com.
+If you would like to learn more about auctions you can reach JDA at 770.425.1141 or firstname.lastname@example.org.